microsoft/language-server-protocol/_specifications/specification-3-16.md

 }

 /**
  * Represents a folding range.
+To be valid, start and end line must be bigger
+ * than zero and smaller than the number of lines in the document.
+Clients
+ * are free to ignore invalid ranges.
  */
 export interface FoldingRange {

 	/**
-	 * The zero-based line number from where the folded range starts.
+	 * The zero-based start line of the range to fold.
+The folded area starts
+	 * after the line's last character.
+To be valid, the end must be zero or
+	 * larger and smaller than the number of lines in the document.
 	 */
-	startLine: number;
+	startLine: uinteger;

 	/**
 	 * The zero-based character offset from where the folded range starts.
 If
 	 * not defined, defaults to the length of the start line.
 	 */
-	startCharacter?: number;
+	startCharacter?: uinteger;

 	/**
-	 * The zero-based line number where the folded range ends.
+	 * The zero-based end line of the range to fold.
+The folded area ends with
+	 * the line's last character.
+To be valid, the end must be zero or larger
+	 * and smaller than the number of lines in the document.
 	 */
-	endLine: number;
+	endLine: uinteger;

 	/**
 	 * The zero-based character offset before the folded range ends.
 If not
 	 * defined, defaults to the length of the end line.
 	 */
-	endCharacter?: number;
+	endCharacter?: uinteger;

 	/**
 	 * Describes the kind of the folding range such as `comment` or `region`.